markcheret/footnotes/readme.txt

 - Bugfix: More security recognizing Footnotes on public pages (e.g. ignoring empty Footnote short codes)
 - Bugfix: Clear old Footnotes before lookup new public page (only if no reference container displayed before)
 - Update: language EN and DE
-- Add: Setting to customize the hyperlink symbol in der reference container for each footnote reference
+- Adding: Setting to customize the hyperlink symbol in der reference container for each footnote reference
-- Add: Setting to enter a user defined hyperlink symbol
+- Adding: Setting to enter a user defined hyperlink symbol
 -

 = 1.3.1 =
 - Bugfix: Allow settings to be empty
 - Bugfix: Removed space between the hyperlink and superscript in the footnotes index
-- Add: Setting to customize the text before and after the footnotes index in superscript
+- Adding: Setting to customize the text before and after the footnotes index in superscript

 = 1.3.0 =
 - Bugfix: Changed tooltip class to be unique
 - Bugfix: Changed superscript styling to not manipulate the line height
 - Bugfix: Changed styling of the footnotes text in the reference container to avoid line breaks
 - Update: Reformatted code
-- Add: new settings tab for custom CSS settings
+- Adding: new settings tab for custom CSS settings

 = 1.2.5 =
 - Bugfix: New styling of the mouse-over box to stay in screen (thanks to Jori, France and Manuel345, undisclosed location)